On This Page

 When the queue file reaches its maximum file size, you can use the optional Compression setting to apply compression to the data before the queue file closes.
 Currently, the only available compression codec is Gzip.

-If you enable Compression and also enter a Queue size limit/Max queue size, be aware of how these options interact:
+If you enable Compression and also enter a Queue size limit, be aware of how these options interact:

-• Cribl Stream/Edge currently applies the Queue size limit/Max queue size against the uncompressed data volume entering the queue.
+• Cribl Stream/Edge currently applies the Queue size limit against the uncompressed data volume entering the queue.

-• With this combination, Cribl recommends that you set the Queue size limit/Max queue size higher than the volume’s total available disk space, not including compression.
+• With this combination, Cribl recommends that you set the Queue size limit higher than the volume’s total available disk space, not including compression.
 This will maximize queue saturation and minimize data loss.

-What Happens to Data when the Queue Reaches Its Configured Limits
+What Happens to Data when the Queue is Full

-You can use the Queue-Full Behavior setting to determine what happens when the persistent queue reaches it Max queue size limit and runs out of space.
+You can use the Queue-Full Behavior setting to determine what happens when the persistent queue reaches its Queue size limit and runs out of space.
 There are two options:

 SettingDescription